Ivan2navI/L1_EPAM/6. AWS/README.md

 # Create a directory of your choice to mount our new ext4 volume.
 sudo mkdir Disc_D

+# Mount the volume to “Disc_D” directory using the following command.
+sudo mount /dev/xvdf Disc_D

 # cd into Disc_D directory and check the disk space to validate the volume mount.
 cd Disc_D
 df -h